sdg002/PythonExperiements/docker-windows/readme.md

 ```

-## custom-python-app-image-docker-build
+## 3-custom-python-app-image-docker-build
-TO BE DONE
+TO BE DONE (Objective is to do a custom build , purely using docker and not Azure ACR)